Syyrion/midi230/README.md

 Here you can edit these values to configure the output behavior.
 Each track gets its own independent configuration from each line in the order that they appear.

 - Keyword
-  - The keyword that determines which sound is played for all notes.
-All keywords are provided in order in the Appendix.
+  - The keyword that determines which sound is played for the corresponding track.
+All recognized keywords are provided in order in the Appendix.
 - Base Pitch
-  - The base pitch of sound from the website with no modifications as a midi pitch.
-For example, the noteblocks and an F#4 when not pitch-shifted, so the corresponding midi pitch would be 66.
+  - The base pitch of a sound from the website with no modifications as a midi pitch.
+For example, the noteblocks play an F#4 when not pitch-shifted, so the corresponding midi pitch would be 66.
 A table of midi pitches is provided in the Appendix.
 - Max Volume
   - The maximum volume that a sound can take.
 A midi note with the max velocity of 127 will be played at this volume.
 (The maximum volume is 600.)
 - Cutoff Velocity
   - A midi note's velocity must be greater that this value to be included in the output.
-Set to the maximum velocity of 127 to turn off a track.
+Used to exclude notes that are silent or not loud enough to hear.
+Set to the maximum velocity of 127 to exclude all notes to turn off a track.

-Once done editing the file, use it by passing it in as an argument:
+Once done editing the config file, use it by passing it in as an argument:
 ```
 midi230 -c example.conf example.mid
 ```